Simon T. and Bromberg J.S.

 Trends in Immunology

 Laminins are trimeric proteins that are major components of the basement membranes.
 Each laminin isoform has distinct tissue expression patterns and functions.
-While laminins have a critical structural role, recent evidence also indicates that they also impact the maturation, migration and functions of immune cells.
+While laminins have a critical structural role, recent evidence also indicates that they also impact the maturation, migration, and functions of immune cells.
 Laminins are differentially expressed upon immunity or tolerance and orientate the immune response.
 This review summarizes the structure of laminins, the modulation of their expression, and their interactions with the immune system.
 Especially the isoforms 411, 521 and 511 have pleiotropic effects on the immune system.
-The role of the laminins in autoimmune diseases and transplantation is also discussed.
+The role of the laminins in autoimmune diseases and transplantation are also discussed.

 Savino W., Mendes-da-Cruz D.A., Golbert D.C., Riederer I., Cotta-de-Almeida V.